polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 7: Set permissions on the \\GLOBALHOST\sapmnt share

-In this task, you will set share-level permissions on the **GLOBALHOST\sapmnt** share
+In this task, you will set share-level permissions on the **GLOBALHOST\sapmnt** share.

 > **Note**: By default, the Full Control permissions are granted only to the CONTOSO\demouser account.